jelix/castor/docs/en/usage.md

 ## Configuration

-You must instancy a configuration object.
+You must create a configuration object.
 It needs at least the path of a directory where compiled template will be store.
 You can also indicate the path of the dir where template files can be found.
-By default they are loaded from the current directory.
+By default, they are loaded from the current directory.

 Example: